A REAL, working dairy farm! Fun for all ages!

 - We anticipate that field trips will last 2- 3hrs.

-- If you have any problems, questions or concerns the day before or the day of the trip, please contact our field trip coordinator directly.
+- If the school or a teacher has any problems, questions or concerns the day before or the day of the trip, please contact our field trip coordinator directly at 251-709-2001.

 Directions to Our Farm